programminghistorian/jekyll/_posts/2024-03-27-bulletin-issue-02.md

 ## New Pathways to PH

-- We’re delighted to announce that our lessons in English will now be discoverable via [DARIAH Campus](https://campus.dariah.eu), We are thrilled to be included in their catalogue of excellent training resources.
+- We’re delighted to announce that our lessons in English will now be discoverable via [DARIAH Campus](https://campus.dariah.eu/source/programming-historian/page/1), We are thrilled to be included in their catalogue of excellent training resources.
 This marks a further step in our mission to empower researchers from around the globe with access to digital tools and methods.
-- We are also extremely pleased to say that lessons published across all four of our journals will now be indexed in EBSCO’s database, accessible through the [EBSCOhost](https://www.ebsco.com/products/ebscohost-research-platform) online research platform,
+- We are also extremely pleased to say that lessons published across all four of our journals will now be indexed in EBSCO’s database, accessible through the [EBSCOhost](https://www.ebsco.com/products/ebscohost-research-platform) online research platform.

 ## Community & Collaboration

-- We celebrated [Open Education Week 2024](https://oeweek.oeglobal.org) by asking an editor from each of our editions to share their reflections about one memorable Programming Historian lesson which they have used and valued.
-You can read their interviews in our blog post.
+- We celebrated [Open Education Week 2024](https://oeweek.oeglobal.org) by asking an editor from each of our editions to share their reflections about one memorable _Programming Historian_ lesson which they have used and valued.
+You can read their interviews in our [blog post](/posts/Open-Education-Week).
 - We are proud to be supporting the Institute of Historical Research's [Digital Humanities seminar series 2024](https://ihrdighist.blogs.sas.ac.uk/category/2023-2024/), which runs on one Tuesday of each month until June.

 ## Team News